 All poor deceased were buried with the possession they mostly treasured in life; rich ones usually went on their journey to the afterlife with grave goods specially prepared for their burial.

 Most impressive and valuable grave goods have been revealed in excavations of royal burial sites.

-One of the most spectacular and relatively untouched by robbers, was the tomb of a mysterious Queen Puabi with some beautiful objects such as gold ribbon headdresses, a wooden lyre, a beautifully decorated royal sled, precious jewelry and a large number of slaves and servants who were sacrificed to accompany Puabi on her journey to afterlife and serve her there, as we described in our earlier article.
+One of the most spectacular and relatively untouched by robbers was the tomb of a mysterious Queen Puabi with some beautiful objects such as gold ribbon headdresses, a wooden lyre, a beautifully decorated royal sled, precious jewelry, and a large number of slaves and servants who were sacrificed to accompany Puabi on her journey to the afterlife and serve her there, as we described in our article about Puabi.

 What Was Sumerian View Of The Underworld?

 This view was definitely gloomy.
 It was not a pleasant realm of existence, a dark, dusty land, where the bread did not taste good, their garments were only feathers to protect them from the cold, and water to drink was brackish.

 In her book “Sumer and the Sumerians”, Harriet Crawford writes that “based on evidence, there is the impression that their condition in the underworld reflected their social status on earth, not their virtue.
 Goods that people took to their graves were considered comforts that they could take with them into the afterlife.
 When a king died, people who worked for him and many of his possessions were buried with him, including wagons and animals.”